Laragear/WebAuthn/README.md

 * **Can a phishing site steal WebAuthn credentials and use them in my site to impersonate an user?**

-No. WebAuthn _kills the phishing_ because, unlike passwords, the private key never leaves the device.
+No. WebAuthn _kills the phishing_ because, unlike passwords, the private key never leaves the device, and the key-pair is bound to the top-most domain it was registered.

+An user bing _phished_ at `staetbank.com` won't be able to login with a key made on the legit site `statebank.com`, as the device won't be able to find it.

 * **Can WebAuthn data identify a particular device?**